Doğançay Museum: Second floor

 On the second floor, the display from various Dogançay wall-inspired series begins.
 While urban walls may be their recurring theme, the different styles in which they are rendered and the techniques employed vary greatly from series to series.

 Third floor

 Visitors will discover the Adil Doğançay Collection and Early Figurative Works by Burhan Doğançay.
 Throughout his artistic career, Adil Doğançay cultivated Impressionist sensibilities as well as their techniques.
 Up close the use of open and relatively heavy brushwork is most apparent, yet observed from a distance each painting seems to capture a moment in time, in which the light and line of its subject is everything.

 Elementary school art competition

 Since 2005, the museum in cooperation with the Greater Istanbul Municipality and corporate sponsors, has organized and presented a juried elementary school art competition.
-Each year an average of 7,000 students between the ages of eight to fourteen, from 1,500 schools, have submitted their applications for this event.
+Each year an average of 7,000 students between the ages of eight and fourteen, from 1,500 schools, have submitted their applications for this event.